ikjordan/ABIE/README.md

 Note that the CUDA implementation has only been tested under Windows
 11. A third MSVC solution, `ABIE_OpenCL`, supports OpenCL.
 The OpenCL version uses shared local memory and executes at a similar speed to the shared memory CUDA implementation.
-It has also been tested on Intel and AMD graphics cards, and under Linux.
+The OpenCL implementation has been tested using NVidia, AMD and Intel graphics cards.
+It has been run on Windows and Linux.
 For reference, an OpenCL global memory version is also provided and can be selected by removing `USE_SHARED` from `common.h`
 OpenCL is enabled when the `OPENCL` preprocessor directive is added
 12. ABIE uses C Variable Length Arrays (VLA), which are not supported by the MSVC compiler (MSVC is not